-In July 2016, The Vidhi Centre for Legal Policy released a report titled “Disruptions in the Indian Parliament”.
-This report attempted to study the structural and substantive reasons behind the disruptive activity observed in its sessions.
-This report also studied the cross-jurisdictional practices relating to Parliamentary practice and procedure, as well as the debates conducted in these countries, wherever accessible.
-It identified some key reasons why disruptions are so prevalent, and suggested reformatory measures to move towards higher levels of productivity and constructive debate in Parliament.
+In July 2016, Vidhi conducted a study and released a report on ‘Disruptions in the Indian Parliament.’
+The report attempted to study the structural and substantive reasons behind the disruptions occurring in the Parliament.
+It also studied cross-jurisdictional practices relating to Parliamentary practice and procedure, as well as the debates conducted in these countries, wherever accessible.
+It identified some key reasons around why disruptions remain prevalent, and suggested reform measures to ensure higher levels of productivity and constructive debates in the Parliament.

 A key aspect that emerged from the report was the need for devising measures for popular accountability as a means of minimising disruptions in the Parliament.